Timeless1/KinomePro-DL/README.md

 **4.S_score:** Value range (0-1), dividing the number of all targets predicted to be active by the total number of kinase profile targets (191), the greater the value, the worse the selectivity for the kinase profile, and vice versa.

-### 2.How to use KinomeScan
+### 2.How to use KinomePro-DL

-KinomeScan provide three methods of molecule submission:
+KinomePro-DL provide three methods of molecule submission:

 1).
 A molecule is submitted from web server by uploading a smiles;